 “It’s a story about teamwork between monsters who aren’t supposed to get along with each other because they come from different monster backgrounds,” said St John.
 “I’m so excited to launch this book and show kids the power of coming together and doing the right thing.
 I think these are important values to be instilling in the minds of little ones!”

 Illustrated by Ryan Mabe, the 26-page book introduces readers to a wonderful, enchanting world where the self-described ‘Spooky Troop’ like to hang out in an old haunted house and help the inhabitants of their strange but charming world.

-Though this is the first book in the ‘Little Spooky Troop’ series, it’s actually based on St John’s Spooky Troop franchise which includes an audiobook series, stage musical and forthcoming graphic novel.
+Though this is the first book in the ‘Little Spooky Troop’ series, it’s actually based on St John’s Spooky Troop franchise which includes an audiobook series.

 “The characters are aged up in those other projects,” explains St John.
 “Little Spooky Troop takes them back to when they are young and just discovering who they are.
 It’s a magical, innocent time and sets the foundation of their friendship — which will be tested when they eventually grow up!”